maevadevs/Project-CovFlu/README.md

 2. The data on Covid-19 is still expanding.
 As new cases of Covid-19 get discovered every day, the datasets might change as we progress through this project.

 In order to address this challenge, we will use static datasets during the development of our application.
+All datasets will be limited to what is available up to 12/31/2020.
 A follow-up for this project would be to extend it to integrate live data.